29 Momentum diffusion and dissipation on the hexagonal C-grid

 \[ \begin{align} \frac{\partial u_{1, \text{diff}}}{\partial t} &= K\left(\Delta u_1 + \delta_1D\right). \end{align} \]

 The term proportional to $\delta_1D$ does not occur in the shallow water equations, since these describe an incompressible medium, and should therefore be eliminated or at least reduced if possible.
 The terms that are not on the diagonal must not be modified in order not to destroy the symmetry of the tensor.
-Therefore one starts with a parameter $0 \leq \alpha \leq 1$
+Therefore, with a parameter $0 \leq \alpha \leq 1$, one sets

 \[ \begin{align} \tau &= K\left( \begin{array}{ccc} \frac{4}{3}\delta_1u_1 - \alpha D & \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\\ \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{4}{3}\delta_2u_2 - \alpha D & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) \\ \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right) & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) & \frac{4}{3}\delta_3u_3 - \alpha D \end{array}\right).\nonumber\\ &= K\left( \begin{array}{ccc} \frac{2}{3}\left(2 - \alpha\right)\delta_1u_1 - \alpha\frac{2}{3}\left(\delta_2u_2 + \delta_3u_3\right) & \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\\ \frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right) & \frac{2}{3}\left(2 - \alpha\right)\delta_2u_2 - \alpha\frac{2}{3}\left(\delta_1u_1 + \delta_3u_3\right) & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) \\ \frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right) & \frac{2}{3}\left(\delta_3u_2 + \delta_2u_3\right) & \frac{2}{3}\left(2 - \alpha\right)\delta_3u_3 - \alpha\frac{2}{3}\left(\delta_1u_1 + \delta_2u_2\right) \end{array}\right). \end{align} \]